atinybeardedman/portfolio/content/projects/grid-maker/grid-maker.md

 ---
 title: Grid Maker
-tags: Javascript
+tags:
+- name: JS
+- name: HTML5
 excerpt: This project was built as a teaching tool for learning about fractal geometry, although it can be used for other purposes.
 It was built for my partner (who is a math teacher) to use with her students.
 demo: https://grid-maker-1a221.firebaseapp.com
 repo: https://github.com/atinybeardedman/grid-maker
-screenshot1: ./screenshot-1.png
+screenshot1: ./screenshot-1.jpg
-screenshot2: ./screenshot-2.png
+screenshot2: ./screenshot-2.jpg
 icon: fas,th
 order: 3
 ---